 What a grab rail installation actually costs

-A single grab rail installed in a Melbourne home commonly falls within the $200–$400 range — that's the ballpark you'll hear quoted by retailers and installers around VIC, NSW and TAS.
-My own stud-fix jobs typically land in the $250–$310 range — I'll give you an honest ballpark below and commit to an exact written quote before I start any work.
-Funded jobs are a different conversation — I cover that second.
+A single grab rail installed in a Melbourne home commonly falls within the $200-$400 range.
+That's the ballpark you'll hear quoted by retailers and installers around VIC, NSW and TAS.
+Jobs arranged through GrabSafe typically land in the $250-$310 range for a stud fix, and our partner installer commits to an exact written quote before starting any work.
+Funded jobs are a different conversation; we cover that second.

 Self-funded / private pay